Tokens

 Vocab size: 100277

-Let's see how tokenize other types of words
+Let's see how it tokenizes another type of words

 def encode_decode(word):